China’s newest source of on-demand hype, rental bicycles, gets its first unicorn

 Both services ostensibly aim to democratize access to rental bikes by using technology.
 Bikes are tagged with GPS chips which enable them to be rented via a mobile app without needed to be stored in a central location, as is commonplace for bike rental services like London’s ‘Boris Bikes’ or similar government-backed programs across the world.

 That makes them hugely convenient, but the business margins are less clear at this point at just 1 CNY ($0.15) per hour per bike.
+Then there are issues around vandalism — some people can be jerks — and the handling of requisite deposits from users, which our partner site Technode recently reported are being used as cash floats by some smaller players.

 In terms of scale, Ofo claims it has rented out more than one million cycles since June to over 20 million registered users.
 Its business covers close to 40 cities in China, while it claims to be in the early stages of expanding into the U.S., UK and Singapore.